yozhao/netty-hello-world/docs/LindenClient.md

 	public Response index(String content) throws Exception

 Content is an index request in JSON string format.
 It contains a “type" field to indicate the operation type, whose value may be index, delete, replace, delete_index or swap_index.
-Please see [Linden Work Mode document](LindenWorkMode.md) for detail.
+Please see [Linden Work Mode Document](LindenWorkMode.md) for detail.

 ###Search

 	public LindenResult search(String bql) throws Exception

-Search request is BQL, see more in [BQL](BQL.md) document.
+Search request is BQL, see more in [BQL Document](BQL.md).
 Search result is LindenResult type, see more in ***com.xiaomi.linden.thrift.common.LindenResult***.

 ###Delete